rafael-santiago/tulip/doc/CODESTYLE.md

 evil, take in consideration that undefined references inside someones mind about how to properly use pointers can be the real problem.

-Do not use things without "logic meaning" in logical expressions which tests if this thing is equals to ``1``.
+Do not use things without "logical meaning" in logical expressions which tests if this thing is equals to ``1`` (implicitly).
 Look:

 ```
     int delta = 1;